 Fold in chocolate chips or chunks for a decadent treat.
 Use dark, milk, or white chocolate, depending on your preference.
 A drizzle of melted chocolate over the cooled bread is the ultimate finishing touch for chocolate lovers.

-Want to guarantee Christmas Bread success?
+Want to guarantee Winter holiday Bread success?
 Here are a few golden nuggets of wisdom I’ve picked up over the years:

 - **Yeast is your friend:** Always check the expiration date and proof your yeast before using it.
 Happy yeast equals happy bread.